So what size TV do I need?

 The first thing to decide is if you want it hung on the wall or not.
 You need to know this before you head to the store or shop online to buy your HDTV.

-If you are placing the TV on a cabinet, it decreases the viewing distance and can cause some viewing angle issues.
+If you are placing the TV on top of an entertainment center, it decreases the viewing distance and can cause some viewing angle issues.
 Also, the flat or curved display size could be limited by the size of the cabinet.

 A huge display could look awkward on a small cabinet, and weight limitations could restrict you.
 Conversely, a long cabinet might make a nice size TV look small in contrast.